Thursday, 4 July 2019

 Getting to the Core

-Making a difference requires a shift in consciousness with individual leaders - a transformation from a traditional, linear, task-oriented management to an inspirational leader balancing intelligence with sensitivity to the human condition and the environment through values and spiritual integrity.
+Making a difference requires a shift in consciousness with individual leaders - a transformation from a linear, task-oriented management to an inspirational leader balancing intelligence with sensitivity to the human condition and the environment through values and spiritual integrity.
 Then it becomes personal, human and close to nature.

 In a Guardian interview, Unilever’s Paul Polman was critical of companies claiming their fiduciary duty to maximize profits for shareholders in the short-term, arguing it a narrow a model of Milton Friedman's old thinking.